top of page

 Coursework and teaching

 The courses I teach focus on topics related to food systems, food sovereignty and the environment, botany and plant ecology, and Indigenous studies.
-I also teach methods related to ethnoecology, mixed methodologies, community based participatory research approaches, and allyship
+I also teach methods related to ethnoecology, mixed methodologies, community based participatory research approaches, and allyship.
+I incorporate field and community based learning into my courses

 © 2023 by Megan Mucioki PhD.
 Proudly created with Wix.com